Experience UX – Privacy Notice 2023

 Most browsers allow you to refuse to accept cookies.
 (For example, in Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”,, “Advanced” and selecting “Block” from both First-party and Third-party Cookies) This will, however, have a negative impact upon the usability of many websites.

-We use third-party providers, Campaign Monitor and MailChimp, to deliver our e-newsletters.
-We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Campaign Monitor’s and Mailchimp’s privacy notices.
+We use a third-party provider, MailChimp, to deliver our monthly e-newsletters.
+We gather statistics around email opening and clicks using industry standard technologies including web beacons to help us monitor and improve our e-newsletter.
+For more information, please see the Mailchimp site: https://mailchimp.com/help/about-open-tracking/

-When you sign up for our newsletter we will collect your name and email address.
-We will keep this information secure and only share it with Campaign Monitor or MailChimp to enable them to deliver the newsletter.
+When you sign up to our newsletter we will collect and store your name and email address.
+We will keep this information secure and only share it with MailChimp to enable us to deliver the newsletter.
 You will stay on our mailing list until you unsubscribe which you may do at any time by clicking on the link in the email or by contacting us.

 We use information held about you in the following ways: